 7. Portland Bill lighthouse

-It actually rained the entire time we were there but it looks like it would be a cool place to go on a drier day.
+It unfortunately rained the entire time we were there but it looks like it would be a cool place to go on a drier day.

 8. Chesil Beach